-Let's be real: What is a party in wintertime without hot cocoa?
+Let's be real: what is a party in wintertime without hot cocoa?
 This seasonal drink is a must at any event this time of year and your winter wedding should be no exception.
-Well, lucky for you and all of your guests, this menu addition won't blow your F&B budget as it's an easy add or replacement for standard coffee service.
-(Trust us: Your guests will be happy with the switch.)
+Well, lucky for you and all of your guests, this menu addition won't blow your food and beverage budget as it's an easy add or replacement for standard coffee service (trust us: your guests will be happy with the switch).

 No cup of hot cocoa is complete without marshmallows.
 And while we'll always love the packets of little ones that come with the grocery store variety, these shaped confections seem more appropriate for a wedding.
 You can personalize them in any shape you like—but we especially like the idea of a heart for your love story.

 For a sweet surprise, add a sugared doughnut to a stir stick and pass the warm drinks out at the end of the night.
 Hey, if the event goes late enough, you could even think of this as breakfast!
 Tip: feel free to personalize these plain drink sleeves with your initials, wedding date, or a catchy phrase like, "Baby, it's cold outside."

 Set up a self-serve hot chocolate station with lots of fun toppings.
 Seriously, your guests will feel like kids at a candy shop if you set up a display of drink additions like peppermint stir sticks, white chocolate chips, mini marshmallows, cinnamon sticks, whipped cream, and caramel sauce.
 We also love the look of these s'mores on a stick!

 One Statement Sign

 Again, up your self-serve station by decorating it with themed decor.
 We're especially into this catchy sign, which is sure to catch your guests' attention (as if they need a push to visit this sweet display).